 The following assay protocol is written for a 96-well format.
-Refer to the below table for the appropriate dispensing volumes of other plate formats.
+Refer to the table below for the appropriate dispensing volumes for other plate formats.

 Note: using other plate formats will decrease the number of assays possible with this kit.